Nystrata/MetroidAPrime/README.md

 ## Which items can be in another player's world?
-All suit upgrades and expansion items can be shuffled in other players' worlds, excluding:
+All suit upgrades and expansion items can be shuffled in other players' worlds, excluding the Power Suit.
-- Power Suit
-- Power Beam
-- Combat Visor
-- Scan Visor

 ## What does another world's item look like in Metroid Prime?
 Multiworld items appear as a Metroid model with a glitched texture.

 ## What versions of the Metroid Prime are supported?
-Currently, the only supported version is the US `DOL-GM8E-0-00 USA` version for the Nintendo GameCube.
-For information on determining the disc's version number, see [metroid2002.com metroid prime version differences version number](https://www.metroid2002.com/version_differences_version_number.php).
+Only the GameCube versions of Metroid Prime are supported.
 The Wii and Switch versions of the game are *not* supported.